 The Donor Programme Partners or in the case of the Active Citizens Fund, the Norwegian Helsinki Committee and the Icelandic Human Rights Centre can assist you in finding a partner.
 They will have an overview of upcoming information meetings, partnership events, seed/travel funds and calls for proposals coming up in their field.
 In cooperation with the programme/fund operators, the donor programme partners and the Helsinki Committee regularly arrange matchmaking events which may be of interest.

-Some of the donor programme partners and the Helsinki Committee have also established databases in which you can enter your information and express your interest in cooperation:
+You can also explore existing databases of potential partners, concept ideas and best practices in which you can enter your information as well as express your interest in cooperation:

 Covid-19: Information to project promoters and partners